RodrigoDCP/ufwMon/README.md

 When selecting this option, a detailed summary of the current state of the firewall will be displayed, including information on active services and established restrictions.
 This provides users with a clear and accurate overview of the current state of the firewall, allowing them to take immediate action if something is not working as expected.

 In summary, these menus provide a user-friendly interface for configuring and managing the ufw firewall, allowing users to control traffic, set restrictions, and manage the firewall service with ease.

+# Update

+An additional section has been added that allows for the removal or withdrawal of configurations and restrictions.
+This section has been implemented with the intention of enabling the elimination of erroneous configurations or accidental actions that may have been made previously.

+With this improvement, it is now possible to undo any configuration or restriction that may be causing issues or unnecessary limitations in the system.
+This will make it easier to correct errors and optimize the system for better performance.

+# Upgrade

+Various sections of the console user interface have been improved.

+Additionally, an issue has been fixed where selecting "Block incoming traffic" previously allowed traffic instead of blocking it.
+Now, the feature correctly blocks incoming traffic.